© Vietato l'utilizzo dei contenuti senza autorizzazione

 Montescaglioso

-The City of Stones, a UNESCO World Heritage site, did not disappoint my expectations.
-I parked easily in the new part of town, and within a few steps I was in the historic center where the very narrow streets blend into private courtyards, and the view makes you feel like you are part of a huge nativity scene.
-Given the gloomy day, I found shelter in the many churches and the hours quickly passed before my eyes, captivated by so much beauty.
-In the evening I went to dinner in one of those little restaurants carved into the rock; copper ladles and large old keys on the walls, and a candle and plant on the table.
-In this romantic atmosphere, I enjoyed a bowl of fava bean soup served with warm bread croutons, accompanied by a glass of Primitivo from Lucania.
-Then a walk to the Cathedral where, standing on a terrace, the thousands of lights illuminating the old village filled my heart with emotion.
-I will return!
+The Città dei Sassi, a world heritage site, did not disappoint my expectations.
+Easily parked in the new part, in a few steps you are in the historic center where the narrow streets merge into private courtyards, and the view makes you think you are part of an immense crib.
+Given the gloomy day, I found shelter in the numerous churches and the hours quickly passed before my eyes enraptured by so much beauty.
+In the evening I went to dinner in one of those little restaurants carved into the rock; copper ladles and large antique keys on the walls, and candle and plant on the table.
+In this romantic atmosphere, I accompanied the broad bean soup served with croutons of hot bread to a glass of Primitivo della Lucania.
+Then a walk to the Duomo where, overlooking a belvedere, the thousands of lights that illuminate the old town filled my heart with emotion.
+I'll be back!

-This excursion to Metapontum, a site of Magna Graecia, gets off on the wrong foot.
-When I arrive in front of the Archaeological Park, I find it closed.
-From the low fence you can see something, and take some photos of the remains of the ancient city dating back to the 4th century BC; from afar it is difficult to admire what remains of the temples and the semicircular theater.
-I move a few kilometers to the area of the Tavole Palatine.
-There, yes, I fill my eyes with so much beauty surrounded by the columns of what was once the Temple of the goddess Hera.
-Unfortunately, the columns, made of limestone, have suffered from the wear and tear of time; five remain standing on one side and ten on the other; this did not prevent a telenovela from being filmed on the site using a drone; a sign that this place still evokes emotions.
-In the evening, then, passing along the Ionian highway, I saw the columns illuminated; spectacular!
+This excursion to Metapontum, site of Magna Graecia, starts off on the wrong foot.
+Arrived in front of the Archaeological Park, I find it closed.
+From the low fence you can see something, and take some photos of the remains of the ancient city dating back to the 4th century BC; from a distance it is difficult to admire what remains of the temples and the hemicycle theater.
+I move a few kilometers to the Tavole Palatine area.
+There, yes, I fill my eyes with such beauty surrounded by the columns of what was once the Temple of the goddess Hera.
+Unfortunately the columns, made of limestone, have suffered from the wear of time; five remained standing on one side and ten on the other; this did not prevent a soap opera on the site using the drone; a sign that this place still arouses emotions.
+Then in the evening, passing on the Ionian state road, I saw the illuminated columns; show!

 292ced43-f69c-406d-b96c-a894f783c13a